 PUMPKIN about 20 seeds per pack unless noted

 Atlantic Giant ( C. maxima) Atlantic Giant, a variety which has set the record of over a ton of pumpkin in contests amazes folks nationwide.
 That’s a lot of pumpkin!!!
 Without special care, yours probably won’t come close but you’ll harvest huge pumpkins anyway.
-Here in Northern Minnesota, ours usually weigh in at around 100 pounds or a little better.
+Here in Northern Minnesota, ours usually weigh in at around 200 pounds or a little better, although the world record in 2023 was awarded to a pumpkin grower in Anoka, Mn, who grew a pumpkin weighing over 2,700 pounds.
 Fun though.
 Thick meat!
 120 days

 Big Max ( C. maxima) Max is the original “giant pumpkin”, first available in the 1950’s.
 Although it is not as big as the record holder, Atlantic Giant, it does make huge 100 pound plus pumpkins in a more challenging climate than Atlantic Giant.
 This was my kids’ Giant Pumpkin, for which we searched every Halloween.
 He even had a name: Murphy!
 Thick dark yellow meat.
 100-110 days.

 Galeuse d’ Eysines (aka “The Peanut Pumpkin”) ( C. maxima) An absolutely wonderful, different pumpkin!
 It’s about 15-25 pounds, a light yellowish tan and covered by peanut-shaped bumps or scars.
 When mature, the thick flesh cooks up sweet and smooth.
 Note: this pumpkin is a Cucurbita maxima so it will cross with other C. maxima pumpkins and squash.
 95 days